supabase/supabase/web/docs/realtime/server/about.md

 ---
 id: about
-title: About
+title: Realtime Server
-description: 'Host your own Realtime server'
+description: 'Supabase Realtime is a Change Data Capture server'
 ---

 Supabase Realtime is a Change Data Capture server.
 It allows you to listen to Postgres changes.